oracle-quickstart/oci-arch-ci-cd/README.md

 Save and Exit from edit mode,

-`Press ESC and type :wq and hit Enter`.
+`Press ESC and type :wq! and hit Enter`.
 You should be out of the edit mode.

 We are done.